SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 ### MQTT

 Physical transport connection is not an MQTT session.
 Protocol start occurs when the MQTT context attaches.
 Session establishment follows accepted CONNECT/CONNACK only.
 Server-side `resumed` is limited to renewal of an actual retained broker session; client-side `resumed` requires CONNACK `sessionPresent`.
 CONNECT rejection has no fabricated establishment/end.
 Explicit DISCONNECT, keep-alive close, context detach, and transport loss all converge on the same guarded protocol/session stop.
 The MQTT-over-WebSocket adapter logs only Trace progress and relies on the WebSocket, subprotocol, MQTT, and Phase 2 owners for canonical records.
+Logging-only session helpers are private; the installed class exposes no new public or protected member function for them.

 ### Codex App Server

 The App Server session begins only after successful initialize response and initialized-notification admission.
-Initialization failure records only `app-server session start failed`; an established session stops once during invalidation.
+Initialization failure records only `app-server session start failed`; an established session stops once during explicit stop or connection invalidation.
 Accepted client and server JSON-RPC requests carry their IDs from start to their one map-removal terminal.
+Remote JSON-RPC errors are `request failed`; accepted pending requests invalidated with an unusable connection are `request cancelled`, matching the existing callback semantics.
 Notifications remain notifications.

+Destruction-time invalidation was removed. `AppServerClient::Impl` retains its pre-Phase-3 destruction behavior: invalidate callback lifetime, clear transport callbacks, and stop the transport.
+It does not synthesize request/session terminals or schedule callbacks during destruction.

-The typed backend reducer records real thread-start and turn events; no `thread closed` is invented because the protocol exposes no thread-close event.
-A turn terminal bit suppresses completion after failure/cancellation.
+The typed backend reducer emits creation/start records only for actual `typed::ThreadStarted` and `typed::TurnStarted` events.
+Generic upserts and snapshot hydration do not fabricate starts.
+Before applying `typed::TurnCompleted` or `typed::TurnFailed`, terminal logging checks the existing domain `terminal` state; no logging flags live in `ThreadUpserted`, `TurnUpserted`, `ThreadState`, `TurnState`, snapshots, or frontend state.
+No `thread closed` is invented because the protocol exposes no thread-close event.

 ### MariaDB